ramy-dje/ramy-dje/README.md

 -->

-I'm Ramy, a passionate **MERN Stack Developer**, **UI/UX Enthusiast**, and a **Master's Student** in Computer Science.
-I love building scalable web applications, designing intuitive user interfaces, and exploring new technologies.
-Here's a little about me:
+Hi, I'm **Rami Djebli**, a **full Stack Developer** with a strong focus on building scalable, high-performance web applications.
+As a **UI/UX** enthusiast and a **Master’s student** in Computer Science, I aim to combine technical proficiency with intuitive design to create seamless user experiences.
+I continuously explore new technologies and industry best practices to enhance the quality of the solutions I deliver.

 ---